Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-6_Authority—Respect-vs-Fear_Marshall-Rosenberg_transcript.md

 **I couldn't believe that I would cry in front of a group of top executives in a corporation** and when I looked up, I was expecting everybody to be contempt.
 And they were, I saw in everybody's eyes, you know.
 "What is wrong with this guy?"
 Especially the boss of the group, he just looked like, you know, how could any man cry in a setting like this?

-I was glad that I had my non violent communication skills because from the look on all of their faces, if I hadn't tried to empathize with what was going on in them, I could have easily taken it that I'm not a real human male, that I'm disgusting.
+I was glad that I had my nonviolent communication skills because from the look on all of their faces, if I hadn't tried to empathize with what was going on in them, I could have easily taken it that I'm not a real human male, that I'm disgusting.

 It wasn't easy, but I got up my courage and I tried to check out what was going on in them.